idaholab/moose/framework/doc/content/source/interfaces/DataFileInterface.md

 | Method | Description |
 | - | - |
-getDataFileNameByPath | Finds a data file given a relative path
+getDataFilePath | Finds a data file given a relative path

 Files located in `<your_app>/data` can be registered as data paths for use in installed and in-tree builds of applications.
 The MOOSE framework and MOOSE module data directories